 Like a mutual fund, investors own a percentage of the ETF, not the stocks within the fund.
 But buying an ETF is probably not for you if you want to own stocks directly.

-Some Advantages and Disadvantages
+Advantages and Disadvantages Compared to Stocks

 The structure of dividend growth ETFs has one primary advantage compared to stocks.
 ETFs provide instant diversification.
 For instance, an ETF that tracks the S&P 500 Dividend Aristocrats Index would own all or most of the stocks in the index.
 Currently, 64 stocks are in the index.
 Hence, investors can easily hold the entire index without having to buy all the stocks on their own.
 Generally, one needs to own 20 – 30 stocks for an acceptable level of diversification and risk tolerance.
 All the dividend growth ETFs discussed in this article own at least that many stocks.